-It helps the Inquiry if you can speak about your life before going into care, your time in care, whether you reported the abuse you tell us about and your life after care.
+It helps the Inquiry if you can speak about your life before going into care, your time in care, whether you reported the abuse you are telling us about, and your life after care.
 It is up to you how much you want to say about these things.

 A member of our witness support team will be available throughout your private session.
-We will also give you a follow up phone call.
+We will also give you a follow-up phone call.

 We record private sessions to help us prepare your witness statement.
-We will ask you to read over the statement and sign it once you are content with it.
-If you have a disability or a difficulty which affects your ability to read over your statement, we can tailor the process to assist you.
+We will ask you to read over the statement and sign it once you are satisfied that it is accurate.
+If you have a disability or a difficulty that affects your ability to read over your statement, we can tailor the process to assist you.

 The witness statement will be your evidence to the Inquiry.
-It will be a formal, permanent record of what happened to you.
+It will be a formal, permanent record of what you tell us.
 You cannot withdraw or amend your statement once you have signed it.
 But you can make a further statement if you want to say something more or different.